ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

     - Produce the receipt contents using this `inclusion_proof`, the fixed `node_certificate` and `signature`, and the bytestrings `internal_hash` and `internal_data` provided with the envelope.

-    - Produce the receipt using the Service Identifier and this receipt contents.
+    - Produce the receipt using the countersigner protected header and this receipt's contents.

 # CBOR Encoding Restrictions    {#deterministic-cbor}